atonizzo/seatalk_wifi/README.md

 violation, but when sending data the parity bit has to be handled as a 9th bit independent of the others which makes it impossible to use the hardware serial port TX pin to do this.
-When configured to use serial parity the ESP12 core sets parity based on the bt pattern to send and does not allow independently setting the value of the parity bit.
+When configured to use serial parity the ESP12 core sets parity based on the bit pattern to send and does not allow independently setting the value of the parity bit.
 For this reason the SeaTalk TX line is connected to a GPIO in the expectation that a the TX signal can be bit-banged out of it.